-Franziska Koller, Ph.D., and Meike Schulz, M.Sc., took over responsibility for content at the Project Genetic Engineering and the Environment (Fachstelle Gentechnik und Umwelt, FGU) in May 2022.
+Franziska Koller, Ph.D., and Dr. Michael Cieslak are responsible for content at the Project Genetic Engineering and the Environment (Fachstelle Gentechnik und Umwelt, FGU).

 Franziska Koller, Ph.D., obtained her Master’s degree in biology with special focus on molecular biology.
 Franziska completed her Ph.D. at the Ludwig-Maximilians-Universität in the field of microbiology.
 Her academic studies and Ph.D. included working with various modern molecular biological techniques in the fields of basic and clinical research.